 configuration 3-phase meter

-The configuration in the web server is based on the unique serial number printed on the module.
-When the gateway is via Modbus we enter the address with capital G: example 08G00411, if the gateway is connected via RF we use lowercase g: example 08g00411.
+The RF gateway has 4 analog/binary inputs, a serial P1 port connection to the Dutch and Flemish digital meter and via the RJ11 plug ( option SET P1) possibly 2 additional pulse inputs.
+The configuration in the web server is done based on the unique serial number which is printed on the module.
+If the gateway is via Modbus we enter the address with uppercase G: example 08G00411, if the gateway is connected via RF we use lowercase g: example 08g00411.

 result:

-2.3.1 RF gateway communicates on Modbus:
+2.3.1 RF gateway communicates via Modbus:

-2.3.2 RF Gateway communicates on LoRa
+2.3.2 RF Gateway communicates via LoRa

-1. once the module is created, press send and then “MODULE NOK” appears on the green bar.
+1. once the module has been created press send and then ” MODULE NOK” will appear on the green bar.

 4. Press send

-2.4 Energy meters type EMM.xxx on LoRa
+2.4 Energy meters of type EMM.xxx via LoRa

-The configuration of an energy meter that is connected wirelessly via a “slave” gateway to a Memo server is almost identical to an energy meter connected via Modbus.
-The only difference: the name of the module is now the serial number of the “slave” gateway ….
+The configuration of an energy meter connected wirelessly via a slave gateway to a Memo server is almost identical to an energy meter connected via Modbus.
+The only difference: the name of the module is now the serial number of the ‘slave’ gateway….
+With the “TEST” button you can read the signal strength.

-2.5 Smartplug type EP.16A on RF
+2.5 Smart plug type EP.16A via RF

-2.6 Wireless Energy Counter ECF.08 on RF
+2.6 Wireless Energy Counter ECF.08 via RF

 3.0 Channels

-In “Channels” we provide the layout for the end user.
-With the “sort” button we can change the order of the energy channels, with “groups” we create directories …
+In ‘Channels’ we provide the layout for the end user.
+With the ‘sort’ button we can change the order of the energy channels, with ‘groups’ we create directories….

 Cookiebeleid